- junk (v.)

 - junk (n.1)

-- "worthless stuff," mid-14c., junke "old cable or rope" (nautical), of uncertain origin, perhaps from Old French junc "rush, reed," also used figuratively as a type of something of little value, from Latin iuncus "rush, reed" (but OED finds "no evidence of connexion").
-Nautical use extended to "old refuse from boats and ships" (1842), then to "old or discarded articles of any kind" (1884).
-Junk food is from 1971; junk art is from 1966; junk mail first attested 1954.
+- mid-14c., junke "old cable or rope," cut in bits and used for caulking, etc., a nautical word of uncertain origin, perhaps from Old French junc "rush, reed," also used figuratively as a type of something of little value, from Latin iuncus "rush, reed" (but OED finds "no evidence of connexion").